Editor’s Note: This marketing infographic is part of our 25 part series.

-Knowing which PPC channels your visitors traveled from can help you not only gauge their intent levels, but can also help you cater your landing page copy to that temperature.
+Knowing which PPC channels your visitors traveled from can help you gauge their intent level and tailor your landing page copy to their temperature.

-For example, you can create call-to-actions (CTAs) to match the various intent temperatures of your visitors.
+For example, you can create calls-to-action (CTAs) to match the various intent temperatures of your visitors.

 Here are some CTA offers that match up to different PPC channels and their respective intent temperatures:

-With visitor intent in mind, you can tailor your whole landing page to that one stage of the conversion funnel which will keep your content relevant and valuable to your visitor.
+With visitor intent in mind, you can tailor your whole landing page to that one stage of the conversion funnel.
+This will keep your content relevant and valuable to your visitor.

 This can ultimately help their chances of converting and ultimately becoming customers.